MicrosoftEdge/MSEdgeExplainers/HTMLModules/explainer.md

 ## Why are HTML Modules needed?

 The introduction of ES6 Script Modules has provided several benefits for JavaScript developers including more componentized code and better dependency management.
 However, easy access to declarative content has been a consistent limitation with Script Modules.
 For example, if one wants to pack a custom element definition in a module, how should the HTML for the element's shadow tree be created?
-Current solutions would involve generating it dynamically (document.createElement or innerHTML), but it would be preferable from both a developer convenience and from a performance standpoint to simply write HTML and include it with the module.
+Current solutions would involve generating it dynamically (document.createElement,  innerHTML or by using template literals), but it would be preferable from both a developer convenience and from a performance standpoint to simply write HTML and include it with the module.
 With HTML Modules this will be possible.

 There is clear demand for this functionality in the developer community -- see [this thread](https://github.com/w3c/webcomponents/issues/645) where ideas pertaining to HTML Modules have resulted in a great deal of developer and browser implementer engagement.